longdt219/XlingualEmb/README.md

 ### How to run
 We included the extracted dictionaries from Panlex for several languages including (German, Dutch, Spanish, Italian, Greek, Finish, Japanse, Serbian) in folder
     `/data/dicts`
-We also included a tiny mixed English-Italian monolingual data for demo purposes.
+.
+We also included a tiny mixed English-Italian monolingual data `/data/mono/en_it.shuf.10k` for demo purposes.
-  `/data/mono/en_it.shuf.10k`
 The following will build the crosslingual word embeddings for English and Italian.
 ```
 ./xlingemb -train data/mono/en_it.shuf.10k -output en.it.word.emb -size 200 -window 48 -iter 15
 -negative 25 -sample 0.0001 -alpha 0.025 -cbow 1 -threads 5 -dict data/dicts/en.it.panlex.all.processed
 -outputn en.it.context.emb -reg 0.01
 ```
 Some options :
-- train : the training file.
+- train : the training file which is the combination of English and Italian monolingual data.
-- output: the usual word embeddings output file
+- output: the usual word embedding output file which is for reference purpose only.
-- <b>outputn</b> : the context word embeddings file which is the final output.
+- <b>outputn</b> : the context word embedding file which is the <b> final output </b>.
 - size, window, iter, negative, sample, alpha, cbow, threads : the same as Word2Vec
 - <b> dict </b>: the dictionary
 - <b> reg </b> : the regulariser sensitivity for combining word and context embeddings.